 A home server can also be used as a media server, where you use your server as a primary hub for storing all those media files stored you have on hand in one location.

 Despite living in an age where streaming media is prevalent, many of us still have a large collection of videos and music locally saved.
 Storing your data on your media server can free up space for you and your family’s devices.
 You’ll also have one location where you can easily find and organize your media files, rather than scrambling to find your stored data across many different devices.

 Learning About IT And Operating Systems

-Having your own home server is a great way to increase your knowledge of computers, local networks, and operating systems.
-Typically, home servers don’t cost very much, in fact, an old computer may suffice for running a small home server.
+Having your own home server is a great way to increase your knowledge of computers, local networks, and OS.
+Typically, these servers don’t cost very much, in fact, an old computer may suffice for running a small home server.

 So, setting up a server can be a great learning experience for anyone interested in learning about IT or including this on their resume for an IT position in the future.

 Reducing Strain On Your Personal Computer

 Do you have an old laptop that is buckling under the strain of an extensive number of files?

 Your server can provide you with an easy way to backup your laptop, and remove extra data, programs, and videos so that you can get your laptop running smoothly again.